-Paul's intention is not to forbid Christian women from ever speaking in the church.
-Rather this silence is an attitude that flows from a submissive spirit.
+Here, Paul's intention isn't to forbid Christian women from ever speaking in church.
+Rather, the "silence" sought is the attitude that flows from a submitted spirit.

-Notice, Paul adds in verse 12, "And I do not permit a woman to teach or to have authority over a man, but to be in silence."
+Paul adds in verse 12, "And I do not permit a woman to teach or to have authority over a man, but to be in silence."
 Here's what a lot of ladies don't realize, women have to show restraint if they want men to lead.

-Ladies, if you're always asserting - and doing the talking - and taking over - your man won't fight you for the leadership...
+Wives, if you're always asserting - and doing the talking - and taking over - your man won't fight you for the leadership...
 He'll let you lead and just go fishing.

 Men are taught early on... never fight with girls.
-If a woman is determined to lead, her man will just let her...
+If a woman is determined to lead, her man will let her.

 Here's the biblical mandate...
-In the church and in the home the man is to lead and hold final authority, while the woman is to support and to follow the man.
+In the church and in the home, the man is to lead and hold final authority, while the woman is to support and follow the man.

-In the eyes of God men and women are equal in righteousness and worth and gifts - but they have different roles to play in the church and in the home.
+In the eyes of God, men and women are equal in righteousness and worth and gifting - but they have different roles to play in the church and in the home.

-Some of the best Bible teachers I know are women.
-Kay Smith was probably a better Bible teacher than Pastor Chuck, but if you're a man you weren't allowed into her Bible class.
-Men would try to attend, but Kay would run them off.
+Some of the best Bible teachers I've known are women.
+Kay Smith, my pastor's wife, was a better Bible teacher than her husband, Chuck, but men were not allowed into her class.
+They tried to attend, but Kay would run them off.
 She understood the biblical roles.

 This word in verse 11 translated, "submission" means "to rank under."
-Everyone who's ever served in the military has met someone of a higher rank who was just plain stupid - or who had lesser skills and smarts than you - but because of military order you submitted.
+Everyone who's ever served in the military has met someone of a higher rank who had lesser skills and smarts than you, but due to military order, you submitted.
+A bigger purpose was in play.